chinnucsk/TapIt-Windows-SDK/README.md

 TapIt Windows Phone SDK
 =======================
-Version 0.1 - __This software is currently in development, don't expect it to work yet!__
+Version 0.9 Beta

 This is the WP8 SDK for the TapIt! mobile ad network.
 Go to http://tapit.com/ for more details and to sign up.

 Usage
 ---------
-The SDK can be downloaded from https://github.com/tapit/TapIt-Windows-SDK/tree/master/TapIt-WP8 .
+To install, download and unzip the sdk archive(https://github.com/tapit/TapIt-Windows-SDK/raw/master/dist/TapIt-WP8-SDK.zip),
+then:

-Copy the /TapIt-WP8 folders into your Visual studio project.
-In your project, right click on the references folder and add reference of TapIt-WP8 to your project.
+1. Copy the TapIt-WP8.dll file to your project folder.
+2. Right click on the references folder in the project.
+3. Click the add reference option.
+4. Browse for TapIt-WP8.dll and click ok.
+5. To use the SDK please refer to README.md.
+6. Project need to add following Device Capabilities in order to use WP8 SDK.
+    *	````ID_CAP_IDENTITY_DEVICE````
+    *	````ID_CAP_LOCATION````

 Banner Usage
 -------------------